City Art Centre: Collections

-In 1961 Miss Jean Watson, an Edinburgh resident, at first gave and then later bequeathed money to create a collection of Scottish Art for the City of Edinburgh.
+In 1961, Miss Jean Watson, an Edinburgh resident, at first gave and then later bequeathed money to create a collection of Scottish Art for the City of Edinburgh.
 The fund is administered by the City Council and is still in use today.
 Soon after Miss Watson gave her initial sum of money, a Committee was formed to administer the funds.
 One of their first decisions was to commission a bronze bust of Miss Watson herself from a sculptor, Eric Schilsky.
 From the outset, the Committee opted to purchase contemporary works of art by Scottish artists or artists based in Scotland.
 One of their first purchases was Obsession by John Bellany.
 Since then, more than 900 paintings, drawings, sculpture, photographs and prints have been added.
 Works by contemporary artists such as Moyna Flannigan, Calum Colvin, Peter Howson and Dame Elizabeth Blackadder have all been acquired with Bequest Funds.

-In 1964 more than 300 of the works owned by the Scottish Modern Arts Association were donated to the City of Edinburgh during the dissolution of the Scottish Modern Arts Association.
+In 1964, more than 300 of the works owned by the Scottish Modern Arts Association were donated to the City of Edinburgh during the dissolution of the Scottish Modern Arts Association.
 These are now housed in the City Art Centre.

 The Scottish Arts Council began collecting in 1951, with a focus on the purchase of artworks by contemporary Scottish based artists.
-In the mid-1990s the Scottish Arts Council took the decision to distribute its collection of approximately 2,000 works by contemporary Scottish artists to museums and galleries throughout Scotland.
+In the mid-1990s the Scottish Arts Council decided to distribute its collection of approximately 2,000 works by contemporary Scottish artists to museums and galleries throughout Scotland.
 Institutions were given the opportunity to view the collection and submit proposals for acquisition, the City Art Centre applied and in 1998 received 123 works of art.

 Through the National Collecting Scheme for Scotland, six major museums and art galleries, including the City Art Centre, have been able to acquire new works by contemporary artists.
 The Scheme has been in operation since 2003, and was established to assist museums and galleries throughout Scotland purchase work by contemporary artists and craft makers.
 To avoid duplication, each member gallery is invited to collect within a broad theme.
 In recognition of Edinburgh's World Heritage Site Status, the City Art Centre is acquiring works all of which have an urban or architectural theme.
 Since the scheme began, the City Art Centre have acquired a variety of work including film, photography and installation.
 Artists now represented include Toby Paterson, Christine Borland, Graham Fagen, Rosalind Nashashibi, Nathan Coley and Rose Frain.

 In collaboration with Edinburgh Libraries, the Museums & Galleries Edinburgh show their collection on Capital Collections.
 Capital Collections is an image library which allows a selection of collections to be viewed.